weepy/blueface/docs/the-surface.md

 ## Color

 - The color of a cell determines the instrument or channel it controls.
-- This will either be a Bass, Lead or Drums instrument or the Master channel (always black).
+- When using the internal audio engine, this will either be a Bass, Lead or Drums instrument or the Master channel (always black).
-- It can also be a MIDI channel
+- It can also be a MIDI channel when using external apps or devices.

 ![](../img/color.png)